teaching-on-testbeds/hello-linux/index-chi.md

 > **Note**
 > *All* of the commands in this experiment, except for SSH and SCP commands, should be executed in the terminal on the remote host you have reserved on Chameleon.

-**Lab report**: Show a screenshot or copy and paste from your terminal to show the terminal prompt of your _local_ shell.

-**Lab report**: Show a screenshot or copy and paste from your terminal to show the terminal prompt when you are logged in to the remote host in your experiment.

 ## Learning the basics of the Bash shell

 When you run commands in a terminal environment, you are actually *programming*